frankelavsky/academic_homepage/_posts/2024-02-14-strange-avatars.markdown

 - The experiential neutrality of tech intervention (IE, that a pop-up or reminder isn't good or bad, painful or wonderful, it's just neutral)
 - Why some people experience a lack of productivity (behaviorally), for example having low-dopamine production or response (like ADHD), intersections with poverty or abuse or other socio-economic factors, negative associations with failure/inability or starting/finishing something, perfectionism/OCD, lack of social support, chronic illness, lack of interest/stimulation, or depression.
 - Historically, what factors have contributed the most to productivity (war, colonialism, Protestant guilt aka the "Protestant work ethic," funding, egalitarian revolution, managerial capitalism, etc).
+- Socially/personally, what conditions are when people are/have been most "productive" (caring for a newborn, when playing a video game, when working a job, when you have an administrative assistant, etc)

 Having assumptions isn't necessarily bad, per se.
 We all have them, of course.
 But I think that good prototyping comes about when we are willing to question our assumptions.
 Really novel, spicy and provocative ideas emerge when we are willing to interrogate our most formative assumptions about our own values, understanding, and intentions.
 I'm wondering if there could be some kind of way to teach students (or have them learn by example) what questioning your own assumptions can look like, without falling into some Philosophy 101 course.
 Or perhaps, as things tend to be with me, all roads lead back to philosophy eventually.